e-yang08/ilLuSIonOfgReaTNesS/README.md

 - 3 features
     - A: Safety level check upon location search
     - B: Emergency button press
-    - C: Check route to the closest safe spot when you're in danger
+    - C: Check the route to the closest safe spot when you're in danger

 ```mermaid
 sequenceDiagram